 As part of the development process, Carroll County protects waterways and floodplains with perpetual easements to minimize the potential for impacts during and after construction to these sources.
 The purpose of the Carroll County Water Resource code (Chapter 154) is to protect and maintain ground and surface water resources of the County by establishing minimum requirements for their protection.
 Chapter 153 provides a unified, comprehensive approach to floodplain management.
 Floodplains are an important asset as they perform vital natural functions such as; temporary storage of floodwaters, moderation of peak flood flows, maintenance of water quality, and prevention of erosion.
-Many of these easements overlap with Forest Conservation Easements, which are required through State regulation.
-Since the 2009 TMDL baseline year 1.66 acres of Water Resource Protection easements within the Lower Monocacy River watershed have been preserved.
-Table 8 lists the Water Resource Protection Easements within the Lower Monocacy River watershed that do not overlap with required Forest Conservation Easements.
+Within the Lower Monocacy Watershed there are 0.68 acres of grass buffer and 0.98 acres of forest buffer protection easements.
+A list of the grass buffer and forest buffer protection easements within the Lower Monocacy Watershed can be found in Appendix B, and are shown in Figure 6.
 These perpetually protected easements limit landowner use of environmentally sensitive areas and reduce the amount of nutrients entering the waterway.
-The location of water resource protection easements within the Lower Monocacy River watershed can be found in Figure 6.